 If a student is unable to complete the Threshold Achievement test in one session, they may return to complete it at a later time by logging in with the same Student Key.
 Students may return to complete the test until they reach the Finish page.
 Once completed, no further changes can be made.

 Yes.
 In the right-hand column of the Information Literacy Assessment blog you will find the Web Site Status which is updated whenever there is an unexpected outage or we are planning to perform web site maintenance.

-Yes, this can be done if you have someone at your location with web programming experience.
+Yes, this can be done if you have someone at your location with web programming ability.
 On the General Test Information form for your test, set Return URL to the URL on your web site to which your students should be sent once they complete the Threshold Achievement test.

 The Test Key and Student Key of the student completing the Threshold Achievement test are passed as parameters on this URL.
 For example, if the specified Return URL is:

 the complete URL used to redirect the student once they have completed the Threshold Achievement test would be: